-Furthermore, if you want to take advantage of SpamAssassin' s auto-whitelist and Bayesian auto-learning features (please read the SpamAssassin documentation for more information about these), you' II probably need to set up the directory where this is stored.
-Find out the UNIX user that Exim runs as (typically mail, uid 12) and locate the home directory for that user (from /etc/passwd).
-This is typically /var/spool/mail.
+Furthermore, if you want to take advantage of SpamAssassin's auto-whitelist and Bayesian auto-learning features (please read the SpamAssassin documentation for more information about these), you'll probably need to set up the directory where this is stored.
+Find out the UNIX user that Exim runs as (typically 'exim', with uid 93 if you installed on a Red Hat/Fedora system from RPM, otherwise possibly 'mail' or 'mailnull') and locate the home directory for that user (from /etc/passwd).
+This may be something like /var/spool/exim.
 Then, in the home directory, do:

+'''

+mkdir .spamassassin

+chown exim.exim .spamassassin

-mkdir .spamassassin chown mail.mail .spamassassin chmod 700 .spamassassin
+chmod 700 .spamassassin

+'''

-Substitute the Exim user/group for "mail.mail" if it's not mail/mail.
+Substitute the Exim user/group for "exim.exim" if that's not right.
 SpamAssassin's auto-whitelist database file will be stored in this directory once you start using it.

 6.2.
-Configuring Exiscan
+Configuring the Content Scanning Extension/Exiscan